 Based on this news and technical analysis, I ended up buying the stock for the potential short squeeze.

 The stock popped around 10%, and I ended up taking profits.
 That’s a pretty simple.
 Now, short squeezes could get crazier than this.
 You might see a stock pop over 30% due to a positive catalyst, coupled with a high short interest and a low float.
-This is just one of the factors we look at when trading penny stocks.
+This is just one of the factors we look at when considering how to short penny stocks.

 The Bottom Line